eclipse-tractusx/ssi-docu/docs/architecture/cx-3-2/edc/policy.definitions.md

 }
 ```

-The `type` segment specifies the use case agreement type.
+The `type` segment specifies the framework case agreement type.
 The version segment is optional.

+Framework agreement constraints may only be used as an ODRL `Permission`.

 > ISSUE: What are the `rightOperand` values?
->

 ## 3.1.
 PCF